Tomas-Tamantini/linear-programming/README.md

 # linear-programming
-A collection of algorithms to solve LP problems
+A collection of algorithms to solve LP problems.